Infrastructure Management

 Monitoring

-# Check running services and health status
+# Check running containers and health status

 docker compose ps

-# Follow logs for a specific service
+# Follow logs for one service

 docker compose logs -f milvus